kubesphere/website/content/en/docs/installing-on-linux/_index.md

 ### [Add New Nodes](../installing-on-linux/cluster-operation/add-new-nodes/)

-Add more nodes to scale up your cluster.
+Add more nodes to scale out your cluster.

 ### [Remove Nodes](../installing-on-linux/cluster-operation/remove-nodes/)

-Cordon a node and even delete a node to scale down your cluster.
+Cordon a node and even delete a node to scale in your cluster.

 ## Uninstalling